Erlangen Program at Large-1: Geometry of Invariants: The Cayley Transform and the Unit Cycle

-where the length from centre \(l^2_{c_e}\) is given by~\eqref{eq:k-center-point} for \(\sigma=\bs=-1\).
 On both sets \(\SL\) acts transitively and the unit circle is generated, for example, by the point \((0, 1)\) and the unit disk is generated by \((0,0)\). \item In the \emph{hyperbolic case} the ``real axis'' \(U\) is transformed to the hyperbolic unit circle: